akasharunabharathi/soil-moisture-estimation/README.md

 ![alt_text](https://roboticsbackend.com/wp-content/uploads/2019/11/raspberrypi_arduino_uno_serial_usb.png)

 (To ensure Serial Communication works, head to Menu -> Prefernces -> Interfaces and toggle Serial Communication "on".
 Reboot Raspberry Pi to make changes take effect.)

+The solenoid valve to control water flow is connected to a relay hat that is mounted on top of the Raspberry Pi, and the camera is connnected directly to the Raspberry Pi through the camera port.

+# File Structure

+The project is organized into different dircectories depending on their specific utilities.
+Enclosed below is a brief overview of the contents of each directory.

+•